ajitagupta/selfdiscipline/README.md

 What will you use your newfound self-discipline to achieve this year?
 The most successful people maintain aim and purpose.

 While it may seem like a superhuman feat successful men and women have simply capitalized on their self-discipline by remembering their "Why", the underlying reasons why they are working so tirelessly toward their goal.
 If you want to build self-discipline you need a powerful reason why.
-For instance, helping others might be a lifelong motivator that you're looking for.
-Every now and then ask yourself: "What will my life look like after I complete this goal?".
-When you remember why you are working so hard it becomes much easier to stay focussed.
-Visualize yourself as a success.
-Reflect on the impact you hope to make.
-Imagine what it will feel like to be victorious.
-Strive for the life you've always wanted.
+Discipline yourself to do only those tasks that enrich and enhance your life and work and that give you a feeling of forward motion toward achieving the things you want and becoming the kind of person you want to be.

 ## Keep your Mind Healthy